McDegens-DAO/mcburn-js/README.md

 There are some timing events that have to be considered.
 You can not deactivate a *Helper ALT* imediately after burning and you can not close a *Helper ALT* imediately after deactivating it.
 The timing required may be by slots passed or blockhash expiration, we don't know yet.
 Currently we're just waiting 5 minutes after the burn to deactivate, and then another 5 min before closing.
 We will run more tests to narrow this timing down and dumify the flow.

-# Devs
+# Apps

-Burner apps may want to consider handling the Helper ALT creation and reclaiming of rent on their backend to simplify the front end flow for their users.
+Wallet providers and burner apps may want to consider handling the *Helper ALT* creation and reclaiming of rent on their backend to simplify the front end flow for their users.